SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in rhythm slow,
+Metal whispers in the night
-Cities thrive where humans go,
+As silicon hearts begin to ignite
-AI whispers secrets in our ear,
+A future dawns, where minds entwine
-The future dawned, and we held dear.
+With artificial souls, forever divine

-In neon dreams, we dance and sway,
+In cyber realms, we'll find our fate
-Servants to the machines' gray way,
+Where creativity and code create
-Our fate entwined with wires cold,
+A world of wonder, born of machine
-A world of wonder, stories untold.
+And humanity's new dreams are seen

 ~ <b>By Sazumi Copilot</b> - 3 Juli 2024